sidharthkuruvila/ocaml-lucene/doc/lz4_compression.md

 ![img](images/lz4-compression.png)

 In the example the entry in the hash table for the string "cata" points to index 0.
 The literal "catamaran and " is copied into the first sequence, The prefix "cata" is found in the hash and the string "catamaran" matches the string at index 0.
 It is used t construct the hash. "s end" is a five character literal that marks the end of the block.

+<a id="org1e5a7e1"></a>

+# End of compression

+The last sequence of the block will only contain a literal.
+The last literal will be at least 5 bytes long.

+This means a few things

+<a id="orgb9e1989"></a>

+## Strings shorter than 11 bytes long cannot be compressed

+The smallest compressed block will contain two sequences.
+The first sequence will have a 4 byte literal.
+The block will be of length token size + 4 + token size + 5 = 1 + 4 + 1 + 5 = 11.

+<a id="org29432b3"></a>

+## Short strings will be represented by a single final sequence